geohotstan/tinycorp-meetings/last-week-in-tinycorp/2024-12-16/meeting-transcript.md

 Ideally, yes, but we start with something that's really bad and we fuzz from there.

 **Geohot** [00:07:20]
-Well, I mean, yeah, the problem is their setup is...
+Well, I mean, yeah, the problem is their setup is..
 You almost want just something that just uses the GPU in all sorts of weird ways.

 **Chenyu** [00:07:28]
 Yeah, I mean, at least what we can do is bring one of the comma runner and just run whatever on it for hours, right?